Definition of Institutional Investors

 Types of Institutional Investors

-- Commercial Banks: Commercial Banks takes money from the customers in various forms like, savings, fixed deposit, current account, and provide loans to other needy clients like mortgage, business loans, etc. They provide interest to the customers for saving and deposits and charge interest from customers on loans they have provided.
+- Commercial Banks: Commercial Banks takes money from customers in various forms like savings, fixed deposit, and current account and provide loans to other needy clients like mortgage, business loans, etc. They provide interest to the customers for saving and deposits and charge interest from customers on loans they have provided.
 They invest their funds into less risky options like treasury or money market funds as these entities are highly regulated.

-- Mutual Funds: Mutual fund companies create a pool of investment from the customer’s money and then invest in diverse investment options like stocks, bonds, and other fixed interest securities.
-In return, they promise to provide a high rate of return which is subject to the performance of the particular fund in which money is invested.
+- Mutual Funds: Mutual fund companies create a pool of investment from the customer’s money and then invest in diverse investment options like stocks, bonds, and other fixed-interest securities.
+In return, they promise to provide a high rate of return subject to the performance of the fund in which money invest.

-- Insurance Companies: Insurance companies take their clients’ monies in the form of the premium and in return provide them insurance against life, property, casualty, and health, etc.
+- Insurance Companies: Insurance companies take their clients’ monies as a premium and, in return, provide them insurance against life, property, casualty, health, etc.

-- Pension Funds: Pension fund companies take funds from their customers and invest them in various financial instruments and in return, they promise their customers to provide retirement benefits in the future.
+- Pension Funds: Pension fund companies take funds from their customers and invest them in various financial instruments.
+In return, they promise their customers to provide retirement benefits in the future.

-- Endowment Funds: Endowment funds are generally held by the non-profit or charity organizations in which principle remains invested, and any interest thereupon is used by the non-profit organizations to carry on their day to day operations.
+- Endowment Funds: Endowment funds are generally held by the non-profit or charity organizations in which the principal remains invested, and any interest thereupon uses by the non-profit organizations to carry on their day-to-day operations.

 Why are Institutional Investors Important?

-The significance or importance of the institutional investors can be comprehended from the below points:
+The significance or importance of the institutional investors can comprehend from the below points:

-- Institutional investors serve as an important source of capital in the economy, as they create a large pool of funds by the help of their customers.
+- It serves as an important source of capital in the economy, as they create a large pool of funds with the help of their customers.
 They inject these funds into different investment options and fulfill the needs of the companies needing funds for their running.

-- Individual investors who are not able to invest in the funds which require large minimum capital requirement can invest in them through the help of institutional investors and also take the benefit of the services of the professional fund managers appointed by the institutional investors to manage their client assets.
+- Individual investors who cannot invest in the funds which require a large minimum capital requirement can invest in them through the help of institutional investors and also benefit from the services of the professional fund managers appointed by the institutional investors to manage their client assets.

-- Institutional investors invest in large chunks i.e. they invest through block trade (large size of the investment fund) which allows them to have preferential treatment like lower transaction cost, fewer regulations, and quicker execution of their order.
+- Institutional investors invest in large chunks, i.e., through block trade (large size of the investment fund) which allows them preferential treatment like lower transaction cost, fewer regulations, and quicker execution of their order.
 This benefit is also reaped out by the investors who have given their funds to institutional investors for investment purposes.

 Impact of Institutional Investors

 Institutional investors exercise great control over the market forces of demand and supply.
-The reason behind this control is that they are large market players and generally carry out a large size of investment in one go.
-Due to the large size of transactions in the stock market, they can impact the price of the securities and create an imbalance between supply and demand of the particular stock or securities.
+This control is because they are large market players and generally carry out a large investment in one go.
+Due to the large size of transactions in the stock market, they can impact the price of the securities and create an imbalance between the supply and demand of the particular stock or securities.
 They can lead to positive as well as negative changes in stock pricing.

-Apart from the price impact, as big investors they also help in the overall growth of the economy by injecting a large amount of funds from time to time.
-They also provide opportunities to the individual investors to invest in the funds through them which they would not have been able to do individually due to the limitation of the minimum fund required.
+Apart from the price impact, as big investors, they also help the economy’s overall growth by injecting a large amount of funds from time to time.
+They also provide opportunities to individual investors to invest in the funds through them, which they would not have been able to do individually due to the limitation of the minimum fund required.

 Advantages